INRIA/scikit-learn-mooc/jupyter-book/trees/trees_quiz_m5_02.md

 Trees are built incrementally:

 - a) by splitting data over and over
-- b) by refining the rules of each nodes
+- b) by refining the rules of each node
 - c) by refining the rules of each leaf

 _Select a single answer_